define-private-public/PSRayTracing/README.rst

 * CMake 3.x.
 Using a CMake GUI application (such as ``ccmake``) will make your life easier if you want to toggle on/off changes from the reference implementation

-* Boost.
-I’m using their argument parsing library.

-  * If someone knows a good replacement that doesn’t change the command line interface, please tell me.
-    I’m not using any other parts of Boost and I’d like to remove this dependency

-    * That is, unless someone points out a way I can leverage Boost for more perf. bumps

 ============
 How To Build